 - Strengthen brand awareness

-Define your audiences
+Define your audiences for digital signage content:

 Produce content based on audiences

 Now that you know your audiences and where they spend their time, it’s time to start planning what content is important to push on which screens.
 This is where intel from the first section comes in.
 Use employee feedback to start drafting your content strategy.
 If your wait staff mentioned they aren’t alerted of menu changes, add content that describes new menu items.
 If maintenance says new requirements aren’t communicated well, explain them on displays or direct them to where the requirements are located.